Close

 In this guide, however, we will be focusing on three of their best sellers, the R5, R9 and R12 direct drive bases – which many users are finding fit perfectly for their sim racing on iRacing.
 What some users do struggle with, though, is finding the right settings to really extract the most from them.

-Here is our guide on settings up your Moza direct drive wheel base on iRacing.
+Here is our guide on setting up your Moza direct drive wheel base on iRacing.

 Setting up your Moza Direct Drive Wheelbase in iRacing